What is GRE?

 Types of Questions in Quantitative Reasoning

-For those who want to know more on what is GRE, the questions in this section are as follows:
+For those who want to know more on GRE, the questions in this section are as follows:

 - Quantitative Comparison Questions: The test takers are asked to compare two quantities and select the statements that describe the comparison.